AMOKSIKLAV 125mg/31.25mg/5ml 100ml susp

 - Serious skin reactions:

-- a widespread rash with blisters and peeling of the skin, especially in the area of the mouth, nose, eyes and genitals (Stevens-Johnson syndrome), as well as a more severe form causing extensive peeling of the skin (more than 30% of the body surface - toxic epidermal necrolysis )
+- widespread rash with blisters and peeling skin, especially around the mouth, nose, eyes and genitals (Stevens-Johnson syndrome), as well as a more severe form causing extensive peeling of the skin (more than 30% of the body surface - toxic epidermal necrolysis )

 - widespread red skin rash with small blisters containing pus ( bullous exfoliative dermatitis )

-- a red, scaly rash with bumps under the skin and blisters (exanthematous pustulosis).
+- red, scaly rash with bumps under the skin and blisters (exanthematous pustulosis).

-- flu-like symptoms with rash, fever, swollen glands, and blood test results that are outside the normal range (including elevated levels of white blood cells (eosinophilia) and liver enzymes) (Drug Reaction with Eosinophilia and Systemic Symptoms (DRESS)).
+- flu-like symptoms with rash, fever, swollen glands and blood test results that are outside the reference range (including increased levels of white blood cells (eosinophilia) and liver enzymes) (Drug Reaction with Eosinophilia and Systemic Symptoms (DRESS)).

-→ See a doctor immediately if your child develops any of these symptoms.
+→ Contact a doctor immediately if your child experiences any of these symptoms.

 - inflammation of the liver (hepatitis)

-- jaundice, caused by an increase in bilirubin in the blood (a substance produced in the liver), which can make your child's skin and the whites of the eyes appear yellow
+- jaundice, caused by an increase in bilirubin in the blood (a substance produced in the liver), which can make your child's skin and the whites of their eyes look yellow

-- inflammation of the tubules in the kidneys
+- inflammation of the tubes in the kidneys

 - longer blood clotting time